How to Craft a Successful, Competitive, Search-Friendly Title

 Making a Title Short and Descriptive

-When crafting a title for a Hub, start by asking yourself:
+When crafting a title, start by asking yourself:

-If I were to conduct a search about the subject of this Hub, what would I type into Google?
+If I were to conduct a search about the subject of this article, what would I type into Google?

 What you are essentially asking yourself is what keyword you should incorporate into your title.
-Once you have an idea of the keywords you would like to incorporate into potential titles for a Hub, consider adding any additional words you might need to make the titles sound natural.
+Once you have an idea of the keywords you would like to incorporate into potential titles for, consider adding any additional words you might need to make the titles sound natural.
 Just be sure to:

 - Keep titles below 65 characters in length

 - Try to add additional words after the target keyword